 So what are MXDPs and where did they come from?

 Gartner describes MXDPs as the new generation of mobile app development platforms (MADPs).
-It's no longer enough for development platforms to simply support mobile and web applications.
+It's no longer enough for development platforms to simply support mobile and web application development.
 Consumers want a complete experience.

 MADPs enable development for mobile, web, desktop web and mobile apps.
 As a minimum, they must support at least one more "experience", which can include chats, wearables and augmented reality.
 Consumers' desire for more has caused the evolution of MXDPs, which as the name suggests, support multiple experiences.

-MXDPs are a type of low-code platform, or app building tool.
+MXDPs are a type of low code framework, or app building tool.
 This type of technology has a long history, but has gained massive traction more recently.
 Principally because this approach to digital transformation comes with massive market advantages when the underlying technology aligns with organisations goals.

 Here are the top five reasons CTOs are moving to MXDPs to create and support a plethora of digital user experiences.